Zach Guza

 I started Black Dog Fitness so that no one else has to go through what I went through with mental illness and what dad went through with Parkinson’s disease.

-When I finally got professional help, one of the first things my psychiatrist told me was, before she would even consider medication, I had to get back to exercising.
+When I got professional help, the first thing my psychiatrist told me, before she would even consider medication, was to get back to exercising.
 Today, regular exercise is a non-negotiable part of my life and is essential for balancing the demands of being a husband, a father, a business owner, and someone who suffers from depression.

 So, why Parkinson’s disease?

-My dad had Parkinson’s Disease but he was never told that exercise would help him live longer, happier and healthier.
+Zach’s dad, Same Guza, had Parkinson’s Disease but he was never told that exercise would help him live longer, happier and healthier.
 His doctors either didn’t know or appreciate the power of exercise.
-Because of that he suffered a terrible, steady decline until his death in 2013.
+Because of that he suffered a terrible decline until his death in 2013.

-Hundreds of studies have shown that exercise can slow, stop, and even reverse the symptoms and progression of Parkinson’s Disease.
-I wish that my dad would have had a place like Black Dog Fitness.
+Hundreds of studies have shown that exercise can slow, stop, and even reverse the symptoms and progression of Parkinson’s Disease but where Zach’s dad lived, there wasn’t the knowledge, expertise or facility to help him.

-I started Black Dog Fitness and Rock Steady Boxing Knoxville so that no one else has to go through what my dad did.
+Zach started Black Dog Fitness and Rock Steady Boxing Knoxville so that no one else has to go through what his dad did.

 ZACH’S CREDENTIALS